pieter-degroote/UltimateKEYS/linux-xmodmap/README.md

 ## Xmodmap deployment on GNU/Linux

 - Put the file ".Xmodmap" into the user's home directory (~).
-- On, for instance, EndeavourOS XFCE and Kubuntu, "~/.Xmodmap" should automatically load when logging in, on some other distributions, it can be activated via&nbsp;:
+- On some Linux distributions (or installations), "~/.Xmodmap" should automatically load when logging in, in some other cases, it can be activated via&nbsp;:
 xmodmap ~/.Xmodmap&nbsp;&nbsp;&nbsp;&nbsp;- or -&nbsp;&nbsp;&nbsp;&nbsp;xmodmap $HOME/.Xmodmap
 - *Unfortunately, it turns out that Xmodmap is no longer supported on GNOME.*